Your free business.com+ membership unlocks exclusive tech deals and advisor support

 How do you create an accessible e-commerce website?

-If you decide to create an accessible e-commerce website yourself, you can do it quickly and effectively if you have the right information and know-how.
-See the following three tips to get you started, and be sure to read more about how to open an online store.
+If you decide to create an accessible e-commerce website yourself, you can do it effectively if you have the right information and know-how.
+The following tips will help you get started as you build or refine your online store.

 1. Start with visual and hearing considerations.

-One simple adjustment that can make a big difference is to clearly define your website's language (English, Spanish, etc.).
-Some people use text readers to access the internet.
-If the user knows what language your website uses, they will be able to use the text reader more easily and effectively.
+One simple adjustment that can make a big difference is clearly defining your website's language (for example, English or Spanish).
+Some people use screen readers to access the internet, and identifying the language helps these tools read your content more accurately.

 2. Focus on the finer details of website accessibility.

-When building your e-commerce site with accessibility in mind, you need to think about usability, appearance, presentation, and user control.
-For a breakdown of the latest guidelines on website accessibility, check the Web Content Accessibility Guidelines from the World Wide Web Consortium (W3c).
+When building your e-commerce site with accessibility in mind, you’ll need to think about usability, appearance, presentation and user control.
+For a breakdown of the latest guidelines, the Web Content Accessibility Guidelines (WCAG) from the World Wide Web Consortium (W3C) provide the international standard for web accessibility.
+The most current technical guidance is in version 2.2, updated in December 2024.

 Usability